sjtinsley/cv/README.md

 ### Fast Learner
 Throughout my career I have jumped in at the deep end, and had to learn new skills from scratch.
 I was a full-time teacher after 6 weeks of training, and the only person in the growth team at ClickMechanic with no experience.
 Whilst at ClickMechanic, I taught myself SQL & ran the business intelligence function, and also learned how to run a product process.

 I find the challenge of learning something new exhilirating, and thrive on the challenge of learning in an unfamiliar environment.
+I found this particularly stimulating at Makers Academy, where much of the learning was self-directed, and the skills I had built up over the course of my career enabled me to grasp new concepts quickly and help explain them to others in my cohort.

 ### Good Communicator
 Working in the product process in multiple companies has demanded good communication.
 I have worked with multiple stakeholders across the businesses, to ensure correct prioritisation, and the impact on each of the teams.
 I have extensive experience working with engineers to ensure the requirements are clear and to understand the technical limitations and challenges in any ticket, so that I can design it to minimise development time.

 Whilst teaching, I had to ensure the concepts were explained clearly & understood by pupils.
+Similarly, Makers Academy demanded clear communication to help navigate my partner during pair programming, ensuring that they understood the concepts being taught, and during debugging our code.

 ### Problem Solving
 Working in growth at various startups has demanded a diverse set of problem solving skills.
 When re-designing the pricing system at ClickMechanic (a 2-sided marketplace for car repair), it required predicting behaviour on both the customer & mechanic sides, messaging any changes delicately to mechanics and adjusting the design according to engineering requirements.

+I particularly enjoy problem solving while coding, where it demands precisely understanding the requirements & logic.
+Likewise, it is particularly helpful in debugging, where a methological approach saved me countless hours during the course.

 ## 👨‍💼 Professional Experience